-Most modern Awards include a cashing out provision with specific rules around cashing out annual leave.
+Most modern Awards include a cashing out provision.
+These have specific rules around cashing out annual leave.
+These provisions include:

-- An employee needs to have at least 4 weeks annual leave leftover once they have cashed out their annual leave entitlement.
+- An employee needs to have at least 4 weeks’ annual leave left over after cashing out their annual leave entitlement.

-- The payments for cashed out annual leave has to be the same as what the employee would have been paid if they took the leave, this includes any applicable leave loadings.
-You are also required to pay super contributions as normal.
+- The payments for cashed-out annual leave must be the same as what the employee would have been paid if they took the leave.
+This includes any applicable leave loadings.
+Employers are also required to pay super contributions as normal.

 - Has the employee already cashed out annual leave in the past 12 months?

-- Is the employee run down and stressed and need some time away from the workplace?
+- Is the employee run down and stressed and needing some time away from the workplace?

 - What is the current workload for the employee and business?